felluminati/PhaserWorkshopLearndot/concepts/020-adding-sprites-and-groups/030-making-the-ground.md

 </hint>

 If you peeked at your localhost you might have noticed something strange.
-Josh plummets to his doom but there's no ground!
+Josh is still hanging around on the fridge but there's no ground!
 What gives?
 Well, all we've done is create an empty group and tell it what object it should use to populate itself.
 Next we'll need to do the populating.
 There's a couple ways we can achieve this, but we recommend a helper function here.

 <hint title="getting by with a little help from a function">
 ```javascript